davidcoates/praxis-blog/_posts/2024-04-09-joyful-annotated-ASTs.md

           | KindUni Name -- a unification variable (used for kind inference)
 {% endhighlight %}

 For the moment let's ignore all the mentions of `Annotated`, which we'll look at in detail separately.
+It's enough to know that `Annotated a` means `a` with some extra information attached.

-Looking at this representation gives some insight to the basic structure of the Praxis language.
+It's not important to understand all of the details, but looking at this representation should afford some insight to the basic structure of the Praxis language.
 We can see that a program (`Program`) is a list of declarations (`Decl`), and that a declaration is either a block of recursive declarations (`DeclRec`) or a variable (`DeclVar`) which has a name, an optional type signature (`QType`), and a defining expression (`Exp`).
-In fact there are two flavours of types, `Type` for monomorphic types and `QType` for polymorphic types.
-Finally, patterns (`Pat`) appear in certain expressions.
+There are two flavours of types, `Type` for monomorphic types and `QType` for polymorphic types (the 'Q' standing for *quantified*).
+Finally, patterns (`Pat`) appear in certain expressions, such as `Case` expressions.

-To make it easier to talk about, I'll refer to these types collectively as **terms**, so that `Exp` for example is one **category** of term.
-It's worth pausing here for a moment and appreciating just how inherently mutually recursive terms are, as we will see later how this presents challenges in performing certain manipulations.
+To make it easier to talk about, I'll refer to these types collectively as *terms*, so that `Exp` for example is one *category* of term.
+It's worth pausing here for a moment and appreciating just how intertwined the categories are.
+We'll see later how this makes even simple operations quite challenging.

 <br/>
 # Annotations